 Sitting at home waiting, Barbie was excited to meet Rick, her blind date, set up by her friends Norma and Jim.
 They danced, went for a burger and shake, then kissed... but after the date Barbie wonders if he will keep his promise to call.

 Sally and Bobby had just decided to go steady, but at the dance Sally only wants to dance with Dick.
-To solve that problem, Bobby spends all his money... and all his spare time... learning to dance at Perry's dance studio.
-But spending all the time at the studio, Bobby had no time for Sally who got fed up and said they were through.
+To solve that problem, Bobby spends all his money and spare time learning to dance at Perry's dance studio.
+As a result, Bobby had no time for Sally who got fed up and said they were through.
 Bobby turned to Meg Moreley, the dance instructor, who was much older, but she didn't want to spoil what they had, or tell him she was engaged.
 When Bobby learned all of this, he ran to Sally's house to tell her that the reason he was doing this was to please her and dance well for her sake.